MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/platform_services/traefik/readme.md

 ## Traefik for reverse proxy with Lets Encrypt Certificates for Encryption & Security

-This section actually covers deploying multiple apps and setting up some integrations:
+This section covers deploying Traefik along with three additional apps for managing secure certificates:
 * Traefik for a reverse proxy and ingress to access your K3s services
 * Lets Encrypt integration to generate secure certificates for free
 * Cert Manager to manage the certificates